frap129/cclsp/docs/USAGE_PATTERNS.md

 1. **Use symbol_kind when available**: This helps narrow down results and improves accuracy.

-2. **Check diagnostics before refactoring**: Run `get_diagnostics` to ensure the file is error-free before making changes.
+2. **Check diagnostics before refactoring**: Run `get_diagnostics` on specific files or `get_all_diagnostics` for workspace-wide health checks to ensure code is error-free before making changes.

 3. **Use strict mode for ambiguous renames**: If `rename_symbol` returns multiple candidates, use `rename_symbol_strict` with specific coordinates.